huseinzol05/Machine-Learning-Data-Science-Reuse/grab-aiforsea/README.md

 ## Notes

 1. Do not use these solution 100%.
-2. This is for education purpose, not intended for to get a job.
+2. This is for education purpose, not intended to get a job.